chikakoo/Turok-2-AP-World/worlds/turok2/docs/en_Turok2.md

 ### Pickup indicators

 All checks will use the in-game "important" item exclamation point to make them easier to find.
-This is not yet a togglable setting.
+There are separate options for pickups and enemies which are togglable through the UI.

-They won't show up like this if the in-game option is off, though.
+They won't show up like this if the in-game "Show Hints" option is off, though.

 ### Ammo